What is a Contractor Employee? Key Differences & Benefits Explained

 Types of Contractor Employees

-There are varieties of contractor employees depending on their working arrangement and type of industries they serve.
+There are varieties of contractors depending on their working arrangement and type of industries they serve.

 • Independent contractors are mostly self-employed and work on a contractual basis with businesses.
 They have the maximum control over determining their working schedule, method, and location.